blzrosa/erdplus-parser/README.md

   * **Relationship Attributes**: Attributes on relationships are correctly assigned:
       * For M:N relationships, attributes are added to the associative table.
       * For 1:N or 1:1 relationships, attributes are added to the table that receives the foreign key.
-  * **N-ary Relationships**:
 > [!NOTE]
-    > Per the modern Erdplus format, true n-ary relationships are modeled using an associative entity.
+> **N-ary Relationships**: Per the modern Erdplus format, true n-ary relationships are modeled using an associative entity.
 The parser correctly supports this standard associative entity pattern.

 ## How to Use